The Vegetarian Paleo Diet

 A vegetarian paleo diet?
 Can it be done?
 After all, with their savage caveman ways, how could cavemen eat .
 Well, it’s true and vegetarians can do the paleo diet too.
-After trying a modified paleo approach in Impossible Abs – Susan Lacke found that she lost an astounding 19 pounds in 8 weeks.
+After trying a modified vegetarian paleo diet approach in Impossible Abs – Susan Lacke found that she lost an astounding 19 pounds in 8 weeks.

 - Hemp Seed